TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

     device.
 It will restart after a second or two.
 If this still does not reset the keypad then instead of the code.UF2 file drag and drop the file flash_nuke.uf2, wait a few seconds and then drag the code.UF2 file to the device.

-(*) Writing Greek letters is not behaving strangely.
 ```

 Another use of the two main layouts could be to have one customised for Linux - although all the keys in layout 1 and 2 except the run dialog, and the powershell and command prompt, function the same under Linux.